metawidget/metawidget-js/README.md

 # metawidget-js

-Metawidget is a pluggable Javascript Form Generator.
+Metawidget is a runtime, pluggable Javascript Form Generator.
 It comes with plug-ins for many input formats...

  * JSON objects
  * JSON Schema